CollinHeist/TitleCardMaker/docs/index.md

     === ":material-powershell: Windows (Powershell)"

-        Changing the permissions is not necessary on Windows.
+        Changing the permissions is (generally) not necessary on Windows.

     === ":material-microsoft-windows: Windows (Non-Powershell)"

-        Changing the permissions is not necessary on Windows.
+        Changing the permissions is (generally) not necessary on Windows.

 !!! info "Choice of Installation"